jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   Btrfs adds support for resource pooling and using extents to make logical drives across physical devices.
 It also includes snapshoting of files--for point in time restore and in place cloning, and checksuming.
 In order to format a system using Btrfs you need to install ```btrfs-tools``` on Ubuntu and ```btrfs-progs``` on Fedora.

-  * yum install btrfs-progs -y		[On RedHat based Distro's]
+  * sudo dnf install btrfs-progs -y or sudo yum install btrfs-progs -y
-  * sudo apt-get install btrfs-tools -y	[On Debian based Distro's]
+  * sudo apt-get install btrfs-tools -y

 ### ZFS